avaframe/AvaFrame/docs/moduleCom1DFA.rst

 * copy ``avaframeCfg.ini`` to ``local_avaframeCfg.ini`` and set your desired avalanche directory name
 * create an avalanche directory with required input files - for this task you can use :ref:`moduleIn3Utils:Initialize Project`
 * copy ``com1DFA/com1DFACfg.ini`` to ``com1DFA/local_com1DFACfg.ini`` and if desired change configuration settings
+* if you are on a develop installation, make sure you have an updated compilation, see :ref:`installation:Setup AvaFrame`
 * run:
   ::